ibm-cloud-docs/CDN/api.md

 Lists the Origin Paths for an existing mapping based on the `uniqueId`.

 * **Required Parameters**:
-  * `uniqueId`: provide the uniqueid of the mapping for which you want to list Origin Paths.
+  * `uniqueId`: provide the uniqueId of the mapping for which you want to list Origin Paths.
 * **Return**: a collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping_Path`

   [View the Origin Path Container](path-container.html)